mariosotil/river-framework/README.md

 ## Next features

 Version 0.2.11
+- Let that any IBM Notes class from the `lotus.domino` library could be wrapped, managed and recycled by the River Framework (ACL, RichText, etc.)
+- It's possible that the factory from the IBM Notes wrapper be redesigned to support the last feature
+- Support a query language (SQL++?)
 - Fixes and improvements

+Version 0.2.12
+- Support MongoDB

+Version 0.2.13
+- Support Node4J without graphs

 Version 0.3
-- Relation between documents (1..\*, \*..\*) using graphs
+- Support graphs for relations between documents (1..\*, \*..\*)
-- Examples in Java, SSJS, XPages and LotusScript

-Version 0.4
-- Connection to other NoSQL servers: MongoDB and CouchDB
+- Support Node4J, IBM Notes and MongoDB with graphs

 Next versions
 - Logging of changes in the fields of a document
 - Control of the data change propagation between related documents (1..\*, \*..\*)
-- Administration tools (ie. change the state of a document)
 - Thread support
+- Transactions
-- The support of workflow development with the features that are needed for the task:
+- The support of *workflow development* with the features that are needed for the task:
   - Control of the states of the document
   - Control of the responsibles on each state
   - Control of the permissions to read on each state